Configure Health Alerts

 crit: EXPRESSION

-Alert line to
+Alert Line to

 to: ROLE1 ROLE2 ROLE3 ...

-Alert line exec
+Alert Line exec

 exec: SCRIPT

-is Netdata's alarm-notify.sh
+- Default script is Netdata's

-Alert line delay
+Alert Line delay

 script is executed.